-110.6 (9) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) demonstrate knowledge of distinguishing characteristics of customize challenge activities to require students to demonstrate knowledge of distinguishing characteristics of well-known children's literature.
+110.5 (9) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) demonstrate knowledge of distinguishing characteristics of well-known children's literature such as folktales, fables, fairy tales, legends, and myths. customize challenge activities to require students to demonstrate knowledge of distinguishing characteristics of well-known children's literature. customize the Beanstack Genre Challenge to cover specific genres, titles, topics, or distinguishing characteristics.

-well-known children's literature such as folktales, fables, legends, myths, and tall tales. customize the Beanstack Genre Challenge to cover specific genres, titles, topics, or distinguishing characteristics.
-(B) explain figurative language such as simile, metaphor, and personification that the poet uses to create images. customize the Beanstack Poetry Challenge template to link to a variety of poems and poetry resources and assess students' abilities to explain figurative language such as simile, metaphor, and personification that the poet uses to create images.
-(C) explain structure in drama such as character tags, acts, scenes, and stage directions. customize the Beanstack Genre Challenge to cover drama and assess students' abilities to explain structure in drama such as character tags, acts, scenes, and stage directions.
-(D) recognize characteristics and structures of informational text, including (i) the central idea with supporting evidence. (ii) features such as pronunciation guides and diagrams to support understanding. (iii) organizational patterns such as compare and contrast. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to ask students to identify the central idea, text features, and organizational patterns of the included informational texts. customize challenge activities to include questions about text features, the central idea, and organizational patterns of informational texts. assign and track students' answers to questions about characteristics and structures of informational texts, using reading validation challenges.
-(E) recognize characteristics and structures of argumentative text by (i) identifying the claim. (ii) explaining how the author has used facts for an argument. (iii) identifying the intended audience or reader. customize the Beanstack Genre Challenge to cover argumentative texts and require students to identify the claim, explain how the author has used facts for an argument, and identify the intended audience.
-(F) recognize characteristics of multimodal assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge and digital texts. collections to require students to recognize characteristics of multimodal and digital texts. customize challenge activities to include questions about the characteristics of multimodal and digital texts.
+(B) explain rhyme scheme, sound devices, and structural elements such as stanzas in a variety of poems.(C) discuss elements of drama such as customize the Beanstack Poetry Challenge template to link to a variety of poems and poetry resources and include questions and writing prompts about rhyme scheme, sound devices, and structural elements of a variety of poems. customize the Beanstack Genre Challenge to cover drama and discuss elements of characters, dialogue, setting, and acts. drama.
+(D) recognize characteristics and structures of informational text, including (i) the central idea with supporting evidence. (ii) features such as sections, tables, graphs, timelines, bullets, numbers, and bold and italicized font to support understanding. (iii) organizational patterns such as cause and effect and problem and solution. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to ask students to identify the central idea, text features, and organizational patterns of the included informational texts. customize challenge activities to include questions about text features, the central idea, and organizational patterns of informational texts. assign and track students' answers to questions about characteristics and structures of informational texts, using reading validation challenges.
+(E) recognize characteristics and structures of argumentative text by(i) identifying the claim.(ii) distinguishing facts from opinion.(iii) identifying the intended audience or reader. customize the Beanstack Genre Challenge to cover argumentative texts and require students to identify the claim, distinguish facts from opinion, and identify the intended audience.
+(F) recognize characteristics of multimodal and digital texts. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to require students to recognize characteristics of multimodal and digital texts. customize challenge activities to include questions about the characteristics of multimodal and digital texts.